Wireframing: The Essential Guide for UI/UX Designers

 Interactive Wireframes

-Interactive wireframes take clickable ones a step further by adding interactive components and showing interactive features such as calculators or search bars into the wireframe prototype.
-These components allow developers to understand better how their design will function before investing too much time into coding.
+Interactive wireframes take clickable ones a step further by adding interactive components and showing interactive features such as calculators or search bars in the wireframe prototype.
+These components allow developers to better understand how their design will function before investing too much time into coding.

 Source: Nulab